In this article

 To create your channel art, I recommend using Canva, which has templates for virtually everything you need for your YouTube channel.

-Alternatively, there are tons of other photo editing programs that you can try, like:
+Alternatively, there are tons of other photo editing programs that you can try, some with background removal features, like:

 Once you are finished customizing your channel, you have the option to upload a channel trailer.
 Your channel trailer is like a video version of your channel description and helps build brand awareness for people who are new to your channel.